 ‘But you miss her,’ the girl said.

 ‘I never met her friends and never really knew her family.
 I very rarely think of her.
-And if I do think of her . . .’ – I care about as much as you did when you glanced at that sign – ‘it’s probably just because some shit song that I never liked and she loved comes on the radio.
-You’d have hated her,’ I said, smiling at the girl.
+And if I do think of her . . .’ – I care about as much as you did when you glanced at that sign – ‘it’s probably just because some shit song that I never liked comes on the radio.
+You’d have hated her,’ I finish, smiling at the girl.

-My mouth was turning dry; the taste of beer was not nice.
+My mouth was turning dry, intensified by the lingering taste of beer.
 We had brought nothing to drink.
+I hadn’t.

-She started to stroke her face, just where the sun was lighting upon it, as if trying to paint it on to the dark patches beneath her eyes.
-She was staring not at me, through me.
+She started to stroke her face, just where the sun was lighting upon it, as if trying to paint it onto the dark patches beneath her eyes.
+She was staring through me again.
 Beyond me.
 Into the wild, empty countryside.

 ‘And you’d have got out if I had asked you to?’

 ‘I almost got out anyway, when you started arguing with me.’